Nursing Home & Dr Graham

 The house has been converted again in to 8 single rooms for temporary accommodation and is now called Connaught Court.
 The cottage has also been converted into two single flats. ref 626.0206I have been inquiring about the building and its history astounds me.
 There is a plaque inside the building that records the gift to Bagshot.

 There is also a second, very much smaller, plaque that tells how it was left to Bagshot in 1921 when it was turned into a hospital for the people of Bagshot.
-Following the formation of the NHS was no longer required and passed to the council for social housing. ref 626.030
+Following the formation of the NHS it was no longer required and passed to the council for social housing. ref 626.030

 It is possible that the rear of the building (not seen in the photo) was at one stage grey.
 It is now covered by white render but no-one I've contacted can remember .
 Two elderly people who came to the property remembered how the two buildings at the court were once linked .

-The issue of a grey or white building nursing home arose again when Gloria wrote from America : I was born in Bagshot Nursing Home in January 1946, we lived in Staines and Mum had to travel to Bagshot to have me.
+The issue of a grey or white building nursing home arose again when Gloria wrote from America : I was born in Bagshot Nursing Home, we lived in Staines and Mum had to travel to Bagshot to have me.
 Dad was in the army away in the war and Mum lived with her Dad.
 I remember Mum saying once when we drove through Bagshot that was where you were born, and I seem to remember a white or grey building there but couldn't say exactly where it was.
 Funnily enough back in '67 and '69 I had two of my children in Windlesham nursing home, again all the way from Staines.
 I would live to see a photo of the nursing home, I'm sure it wasn't red brick though. ref653.0306

 We have a significant majority of people saying that the red brick building pictured above is the former nursing home, and the evidence of the plaque inside the building.
 But it intrigues me that I have a few correspondents who, quite independently, recall a grey or white building.
 I have a vague recollection of a grey building that fits the description and location Wendy gave (on the A30 on the Camberley side of the junction with what is now Lambourne Drive).
 I think it was demolished in the 1970's to be replaced by flats (I assume social housing).
 An old map indicates that the building was called Belleview House.
 Do you recall this building, and do you know what it was used for?